 }

 Nothing in this code is reminiscent of the real DOM.
-What it comes down to is that the component is wrapped in ResizableBox
+It comes down to the component, wrapped in ResizableBox

-, which hides all the work inside itself.
-The same principle is used for hundreds and maybe thousands of other components that are available on GitHub.
+, that hides all the work inside itself.
+We use the same principle for hundreds and maybe thousands of other components available on GitHub.
 Some of them are:

 The Hexlet support team or other students will answer you.